AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/email/reviewing-personalized-email-delivery-and-reports.md

 ---
-title: Reviewing a Personalized Email Delivery and Reports
+title: Review an email delivery and reports
 description: This video explains how to review a personalized email delivery and explores different reports that are available in Adobe Campaign Standard (ACS).
 feature: Reporting
 topics: